 Furthermore, Cyprus is a party to the New York Convention (hereinafter "NYC") (see further question 11.1 below), which was ratified by the Ratification Law 84/1979.
-In addition, the Foreign Courts Judgments (Recognition, Registration and Enforcement) Law of 2000 ("Law 121(I)/2000") provides, inter alia, for the procedural steps to be followed by a party wishing to have a foreign award recognised and enforced in Cyprus, provided it was issued in a country with which Cyprus has signed a relevant bilateral treaty to this effect.
+In addition, the Foreign Courts Judgments (Recognition, Registration and Enforcement) Law of 2000 ("Law 121(I)/2000") provides, inter alia, for the procedural steps to be followed by a party wishing to have a foreign award recognised and enforced in Cyprus, provided it was issued in a country with which Cyprus has signed a relevant treaty to this effect.
+The procedure is now also governed by section II of Part 44 of the Civil Procedure Rules ("CPR"), which entered into force in September 2023.